utilmeta/utype/docs/en/guide/cls.md

 As you can see, both `dict` and JSON data can be directly converted into data class instances for parsing and validation.

+!!! warning
+	You CANNOT put JSON string / bytes directly to inititialize the dataclass, such as  `MemberSchema(b'{"name": "Bob"}')`. but dataclass provided a method called  `__from__`  to absorb such data, so you can use `MemberSchema.__from__(b'{"name": "Bob"}')`  to transform the non-dict input

 #### Private dataclass
-Sometimes, a data class we need to define will only appear in a specific class and will not be referenced by other data.
+Sometimes, a dataclass will only appear in a specific class and will not be referenced by other data.
 In this case, the required structure can be directly defined as a class in the data class to facilitate code organization and namespace isolation, such as

 ```python
 from utype import Schema, Field